Williams FW27: Racing history

-Livery
+Sponsorship and livery

 BMW-Williams went into 2005 season with renewed major sponsorships such as Allianz, FedEx, Hewlett-Packard, Reuters, Oris, Hamleys, Budweiser, Petrobras and Castrol.
 The team received new RBS sponsorship while NiQuitin Co., CCTV and Shanghai Circuit were discontinued.
 The livery was similar to 2004 design with subtle changes.

+At the European and German Grands Prix, the "Budweiser" logo was simplified as "Bud" due to the licensing issues from its parent company, Anheuser-Busch.
+At the French and Turkish Grands Prix, the Budweiser logo was completely removed.
+In these competitions, Budweiser was replaced by SeaWorld.

 Other use

 On 27 September 2005, future four-time world champion Sebastian Vettel conducted his first ever test in a Formula One car in a Williams FW27 at the Circuito de Jerez.

 Complete Formula One results

 (key) (results in bold indicate pole position.)